DenWaritthon/CarverSeekBot/README.md

 <img src="Image/SystemArchitecture.png" width=100% height=100%>

 ## Mobile Robot Development method
-* Use Nav2 package is base on develop robot navigation for Carver Cab.
+* Use Nav2 package is base on develop robot navigation for CarverSeekBot
 * Use Robot Localized package for use Extended Kalman Filter.

 ## Face Matching method